wallacegibbon/gd32vf103_lib/README.md

 ## Introduction

 This is a library for GD32VF103xxxx RISC-V microcontrollers.
-It depends on the GNU toolchains (GCC, Binutils) for RV32IMAC.
+It depends on the GNU toolchains (GCC, Binutils) for (at least) RV32I.

 ## Debugger Adaptor

+The `RV-Debugger-Lite` is the recommended one (for it's tiny size and cheap price).

+Configurations before using the debugger:

 ```sh
 curl -fsSL https://raw.githubusercontent.com/platformio/platformio-core/master/scripts/99-platformio-udev.rules | sudo tee /etc/udev/rules.d/99-platformio-udev.rules